 Marriage Like a Football Game?

-No, I’m not thinking that marriage is a game.
-And it’s not a contact “sport” (as it is in football) although being in contact with each other on a major level is an important part of being married.
-But the major commitment, determination, and the intentionality it takes can hold similarities.
-And yes, sometimes even the work you need to put forth, applies to playing a good game in football, and also to being a part of a good marriage.
+But it’s the major commitment, determination, and the intentionality it takes that holds more similarities.
+And yes, even the work you need to put forth, applies to playing a good game of football, and in building a good marriage.

-Another similarity I came up with, is that with both you are expected to be a part of a “team.”
-Those with a singular “I’m in this for myself” mindset shouldn’t enter into either one of these commitments.
+Those with a singular “I’m in this for myself” mindset should not enter into either one of these commitments.
 That’s not how football works well, nor does it work well in marriage.

 Below are some additional similarities that come to my mind.
-(Some of these may overlap a bit.)
-As you read them, allow the Holy Spirit to talk to you as to how this applies to marriage:
+As you read them, allow the Holy Spirit to talk to you as to how this applies to marriage.

 Don’t play if you’re not committed to put your all into playing football.
 It is similar in marriage.
-Don’t get married if you’re not fully committed to giving it all you have, then don’t get married.
+Don’t get married if you’re not fully committed to giving it all you have.
 Marriage (unlike football) is not a game.
-It’s for grown-ups who are willing to do what it takes to make it work.
+It’s for grown-ups who are willing to do what it takes to make their marriage work.
 And in marriage, as it is in football, you are part of a team.
 This is not about doing your own thing solo.

 • Team spirit is important!